 Many ailments share symptoms.
 Under ordinary circumstances, people struggle to decide if they should call their local health provider when they or other family members feel sick.
 The new coronavirus (COVID-19) has complicated the situation.

-Common signs a person has become ill include sore throat, cough, fever, tiredness, runny nose, itchy eyes, aches and pains, and an upset stomach—in a variety of combinations.
+Common signs a person has become ill include sore throat, cough, fever, tiredness, runny nose, aches and pains, and an upset stomach—in a variety of combinations.
 Causes include environmental irritants such as allergens or infections, often from bacteria or viruses.

 Viruses are extremely tiny infectious agents.
 They multiply in the living cells of a host organism like an animal or a human being, and spread from host to host.
 The subgroup called coronaviruses includes many varieties, some highly infectious and dangerous.